rktjmp/lush.nvim/BUILD.md

 Exporting a colorscheme to Lua
 -------------------------------------------

-The lua transform converts your Lush colorscheme into a table of group-name group-attributes pairs.
+The lua transform converts your Lush colorscheme into a table of `group-name = group-attributes` strings.
 The generated code is intentionally slim, containing only the group data.
 Applying this data is simple but left to the colorscheme creator.

 We will use the `patchwrite` transform so Shipwright will only update the group data when we run it, leaving our support code intact.